tibs/markup-history/notes-per-slide.rst

 There's a lot to cover, even so.

-What's interesting, though, is that just about everything named is still in use, in one form or another.
+What's interesting, though, is that almost everything named is still in use, in one form or another.

+Note: I'm not going to follow a strict linear sequence in time, but instead work partially by topic.

 .. raw:: latex